adolgert/provda/docs/index.rst

 Welcome to Provda's documentation!
 ==================================

-Python library to record what ran, what it read, and what it wrote.
+Python library to record what processes ran, what files and tables they read and wrote, and what subprocesses they started.

 1. An extension to Python's logging module to be able to explicitly log provenance events.